-Crumbed chicken breast or veal hammered out flat might sound like an incredibly simple dish, but there is an art to getting schnitzel right.
+Crumbed chicken breast hammered out flat might sound like an incredibly simple dish, but there is an art to getting schnitzel right.
 The shell needs to be well-seasoned and to stick to the meat instead of falling off like an ill-fitting jacket.
 The meat needs to be cooked through but remain tender and juicy.
 And the quality of your sauce is a linchpin to the whole enterprise – good gravy is everything.
 We ate a lot of schnitzel to bring you this list – may our stomachs and waistbands have mercy on us.